 Golf carts can only operate during daylight hours

-If your state allows golf carts on public roads, make sure to limit your driving time to the hours between sunrise and sunset.
+If your state allows golf carts on public roads, limit your driving time to the hours between sunrise and sunset.

 Golf carts need to be street legal

-A standard golf cart can't be driven on public roads in most states.
-To take your golf cart off private property, you'll have to make a few upgrades.
+You can't drive a standard golf cart on public roads in most states.
+You'll have to make a few upgrades to take your golf cart off private property.
 Street-legal golf carts need to have headlights and taillights, brake lights, reflectors, mirrors, turn signals, a windshield, a horn, and seatbelts.

 Don't drink and drive a golf cart

-Just like any other vehicle, you need to be below the legal limit of alcohol while operating a golf cart.
+Like any other vehicle, you must be below the legal limit of alcohol while operating a golf cart.
 Otherwise, you could receive a DUI (while also putting the safety of yourself and others at risk).

 You may need to register your golf cart

-If you're planning to take your golf cart onto public roads, you may need to register it with the state and get a set of license plates.
-If your golf cart isn't leaving your private property, you probably don't need to register your vehicle.
+If you plan to take your golf cart onto public roads, you may need to register it with the state and get a set of license plates.
+You don't need to register your vehicle if your golf cart isn't leaving your private property.
 However, double-check with your state's DMV – just to be sure.
-Learn more about what golf cart insurance covers.